 - Ensure there are work equipment and infrastructure for safe and healthy work.

-The safety performance at AE is measured using two parameters: lost time injury frequency rate (LTIFR) – the number of accidents leading to the loss of work days out of one million man hours – and severity rate (SR) – the number of loss days out of one million man hours.
+The safety performance at AEI is measured using two parameters: lost time injury frequency rate (LTIFR) – the number of accidents leading to the loss of work days out of one million man hours – and severity rate (SR) – the number of loss days out of one million man hours.

 For strengthening the implementation of a-ZAM and achieved the target of zero injury, the QHSE Steering Committee issued a circular letter to require all companies within the Adaro Group to set the target to “zero”, not only for fatal accidents, but also for first aid cases, medical treatment, occupational diseases, and environmental contamination.